balacode/go-delta/README.md

 ## Suggestions:

 - Works best on text files, database dumps and any other files with lots of repeating patterns and few changes between updates.

+- Generating deltas of compressed files is not recommended because a small change in the source data can lead to lots of changes in the compressed result, so generating a delta update may give you only minimal size reduction.

+- Don't compress bytes returned by Delta.Bytes() because they are already compressed using ZLib compression.

+- Every delta update adds about 156 bytes for the source and target hashes and various lengths, so it is not recommended for very miniscule updates.

 ## Demonstration: